OptoManishK/Plotly_getting-started/README.md

 # Plotly_getting-started
-a quick reference for using Plotly in offline mode
+A quick reference for using Plotly in offline mode Read the notebook at nbviewer: http://nbviewer.jupyter.org/github/OptoManishK/Plotly_getting-started/blob/master/Plotly_Offline.ipynb